-The address includes the street number and street name or post office box, along with the city, state, and zip code.
+Including a disclosable address is optional.
+When provided, it will display on ORESTAR instead of a residence address.
+This address includes the street number and street name or post office box, along with the city, state, and zip code.
 For individual contributors, "address" means the place where the individual receives correspondence (e.g., personal residence, post office box, or place of employment).
 For a contributor with a foreign address the address must include the street address, city/province/region, country, and postal code.

 Do not list an address that is exempt from public disclosure.
-If the contributor's address is exempt from public disclosure; use another address where the contributor receives correspondence.